Devil May Cry 3: Dante's Awakening

 Devil May Cry 3: Dante's Awakening is a 2005 action-adventure game developed and published by Capcom.
 The game is a prequel to the original Devil May Cry, featuring a younger Dante.
-Set a decade before the events of the first Devil May Cry in an enchanted tower, Temen-ni-gru, the story centers on the dysfunctional relationship between Dante and his brother Vergil.
+Set a decade before the events of the first Devil May Cry in an enchanted tower called the Temen-ni-gru, the story follows Dante as he attempts to stop his twin brother, Vergil, from opening a portal to the Demon World.
 The game introduces combat mechanics with an emphasis on combos and fast-paced action.
 The story is told primarily in cutscenes using the game's engine, with several pre-rendered full motion videos.